-REFERENCE: PROTOCOL 6.5.7.1, GENERATION RESOURCES REQUIRED TO PROVIDE VSS INSTALLED REACTIVE CAPABILITY (IN PART)
+REFERENCE: PROTOCOL 6.5.7.1, INSTALLED REACTIVE POWER CAPABILITY REQUIREMENT FOR GENERATION RESOURCES REQUIRED TO PROVIDE VSS (IN PART)

-(1) Generation Resources required to provide VSS must be capable of producing a defined quantity of Reactive Power at rated capability (MW) to maintain a Voltage Profile established by ERCOT.
-This quantity of Reactive Power is the Unit Reactive Limit (URL).

-(2) Generation Resources required to provide VSS except as noted below in items (3) or (4), shall have and maintain a URL which has an over-excited (lagging) power factor capability of ninety-five hundredths (0.95) or less and an under-excited (leading) power factor capability of ninety-five hundredths (0.95) or less, both determined at the generating unit's maximum net power to be supplied to the transmission grid and at the transmission system Voltage Profile established by ERCOT, and both measured at the point of interconnection to the TDSP...
+(1) Generation Resources required to provide VSS must be capable of producing a defined quantity of Reactive Power to maintain a Voltage Profile established by ERCOT.
+Generation Resources shall comply with the following Reactive Power requirements: an over-excited (lagging) power factor capability of ninety-five hundredths (0.95) or less and an under-excited (leading) power factor capability of ninety-five hundredths (0.95) or less, both determined at the generating unit's maximum net power to be supplied to the ERCOT Transmission Grid and at the transmission system Voltage Profile established by ERCOT, and both measured at the POI...